platformod/united/README.md

 ## Runtime Notes

 - Protect s3 bucket as with anything.
 Data is encrypted vis [AWS S3-CSE](https://docs.aws.amazon.com/AmazonS3/latest/userguide/UsingClientSideEncryption.html) but care should still be taken to prevent leakage.
-Same this with the KMS key.
+Same with the KMS key.

 - Do network isolation.
-This service is meant to be interfaced by terrafrom, not the entire internet.
+This service is meant to be interfaced by terraform, not the entire internet.
 Ideally run this next to Atlantis and only allow network traffic from it.

 - Use the auth validation.
 This was designed to auth against [the PocketBase API](https://pocketbase.io/docs/api-records/#auth-with-password) but the format is simple enough to write a shim in front of another source if needed.
 The alternative method is basically just a hackaround for testing purposes